 Beth Ann continues to make music outside PRLC.
 She is on the staff of the Northwest Girlchoir, and co-conducts Mirinesse Women’s Choir.
 At Seattle Pacific University, she teaches voice and conducts the Women’s Choir.
 She holds a B.Mus degree in church music from St. Olaf College and a MM in voice performance from Arizona State University.

-Gospel Choir and Youth Choir Director
+Gospel Choir Director